Li Auto Inc. Unveils Autonomous Driving and BEV Roadmap

-/EIN News/ -- BEIJING, China, April 18, 2023 (GLOBE NEWSWIRE) -- Li Auto Inc. (“Li Auto” or the “Company”) (Nasdaq: LI; HKEX: 2015), a leader in China’s new energy vehicle market, today hosted a press briefing to unveil its autonomous driving and BEV roadmap at the 20th Shanghai International Automobile Industry Exhibition.
+BEIJING, China, April 18, 2023 (GLOBE NEWSWIRE) -- Li Auto Inc. ("Li Auto" or the "Company") LI HKEX: 2015))), a leader in China's new energy vehicle market, today hosted a press briefing to unveil its autonomous driving and BEV roadmap at the 20th Shanghai International Automobile Industry Exhibition.

 In terms of autonomous driving, the Company expects to release its city NOA for beta testing in its full-stack self-developed Li AD Max 3.0 in the second quarter of 2023, and targets to roll out in 100 cities nationwide by the end of 2023.
 The Company believes that the Li AD Max 3.0 will be able to function without high-precision maps and, more importantly, to perceive, decide, and plan in real time like a human driver.